The Ultimate Guide to a Healthy Holiday: Ministry of Health Reveals the Safe Amount of Alcohol for a Happy and Healthy Tet Festival.

 Frequently asked questions

-The Ministry of Health recommends that adults should not consume more than 14 standard drinks of alcohol per week, and no more than 2 standard drinks per day for women and 3 standard drinks per day for men.
-A standard drink contains about 10-15 grams of pure alcohol, which is equivalent to a small bottle of beer (330 ml), a glass of wine (150 ml) or a shot of whiskey (45 ml).
+The Ministry of Health recommends that if you choose to drink alcohol, it is important to do so in moderation.
+For men, this means no more than 2 standard drinks per day, and for women, no more than 1 standard drink per day.
+A standard drink contains about 10-15 grams of pure alcohol, which is equivalent to a small beer, a small glass of wine, or a single shot of liquor.